Skip to content

 Approval interrupts use LangGraph’s interrupt() to suspend the run; the checkpointer persists state; an operator response (HTTP into apps/api) resumes via Command(resume=...).

 Tools are plain async callables produced by closed-over-DI factories.
-Cross-cutting metadata is captured at call time via a lightweight ToolCallMetadata pydantic value object emitted by the observed_tool decorator.
+Cross-cutting metadata is captured at call time via a lightweight ToolCallMetadata value object emitted by the observed_tool decorator.
 There is no ToolCallEnvelope wrapper around every tool body.

 spectral.core.tools.metadata.ToolCallMetadata: